 This delish salad will be your new mid-week go to!
 Perfect for din, and even better as leftovers for lunch.
 Plus, you’re gonna want to drizzle that dressing on errrything.
 And, we made a new VIDEO to show you how!

-Yes, these fabulous Falafel Salads with Garlic Tahini Dressing are…
+Why you’d love these fabulous Falafel Salads with Garlic Tahini Dressing

 Hope you love these delicious homemade falafels.
 Watch the vid above, give them a go, and let me know what you think.
 I hope this one becomes a staple in your weekly routine as much as it is in ours.

-Iron meanwhile is something I haven’t discussed much before, but it’s an important one to cover.
+Iron – the power nutrient.
 Iron is the most common mineral deficiency in the world, affecting 2 billion people or over 30% of the world’s population.
 This is particularly prevalent amongst women, children and pregnant women, in both developing and industrialised countries as well.

 This is caused by a number of factors – inadequate intake of a range of iron rich foods; poor absorption due to malabsorptive conditions, suboptimal diet, alcohol, coffee, environmental factors and stress; infectious disease in developing countries; and other compounding nutrient deficiencies such as vitamin B12, vitamin A and folate.
 Not only can iron deficiency make you feel tired and run down, it can also cause more serious consequences such as impaired physical and cognitive development in children, or failure to thrive.